Does finding affordable health insurance feel impossible? It doesn’t have to be.

 A traditional individual health insurance plan offered through the Health Insurance Marketplace isn’t your only option if you’re looking for affordable coverage.
 Short-term health insurance, also known as short-term medical insurance, has lower monthly premiums than many Marketplace plans because it limits what and who is covered.
 For example, short-term insurance plans do not cover pre-existing conditions, mental health care, and pregnancy care.

 However, if you don’t need all the coverage offered in an ACA-compliant plan, a short-term health plan could be a viable budget-friendly option.
-Vera Health’s affordable short-term health insurance plans include benefits for:
+Vera Health’s affordable short-term health insurance plans typically include access to the Aetna Open Choice® PPO network and benefits for:

 - Doctor visits